rmpaltanwale/o2c-odoo16-project/README.md

 For each sale, I:

-1. Created a Quotation.
+Created a Quotation.
 Here’s an example of a quotation’s form:

 ![quotation form](./Screenshots/Quotation_form.png "Quotation Form")

-2. Entered the Customer and selected Products with quantity and pricing.

-3. Set Payment Terms (e.g., Immediate or 15 Days).

-4. Saved and reviewed the quotation for accuracy.

-5. Clicked Confirm to convert it into a Sales Order.

 After confirming, I reviewed each sales order to ensure all ordered quantities and prices matched expectations.